aweijnitz/WavingHandsPiano/README.md

 There are four positions for the right hand, and two for the left hand.
 Together they let you map out an octave.

-Left hand low + four levels of the right hand maps to low C until F.
+Left hand low + four levels of the right hand map to low C until F.
-Left hand high(er) + four level of the right hand maps to G, A, B and finally the high C, which completes the octave.
+Left hand high(er) + four levels of the right hand map from G, A, B and finally the high C, which completes the octave.

 __These are samples from the training data for the gestures.__